 Road Trip! ’Pong and I are about to leave for Cowra for his OLPC video shoot and my “interpretation” of the journey in words and pictures.
 Our driver is Matthew Hall.

 You can follow our adventures on Twitter by searching for all tweets containing the hashtag #rtcowra.
 Wish us luck!
 More soon.

 ’Pong and I need a driver

-this Monday lunchtime 13 October through to the night of Tuesday 14 for our “road trip” to Cowra to film a project related to One Laptop Per Child (OLPC) (pictured) which is happening nearby.
+this Monday lunchtime 13 October through to the night of Tuesday 14 this Wednesday lunchtime 15 October through to the night of Thursday 16 for our “road trip” to Cowra to film a project related to One Laptop Per Child (OLPC) (pictured) which is happening nearby.

 This is a paid gig, although you probably won’t make enough to retire just yet.
 You’ll need a driver’s license that’ll satisfy our hire car company, and we’ll cover all food and refreshments, plus overnight accommodation at the delightfully named and oh-so-luxurious Alabaster Motel.

 We’ll also have mobile broadband Internet access along the way, testing out our Telstra NextG card.
 I’ll also be taking advantage of that to produce a special edition of Stilgherrian Live.
 May the gods have mercy upon our souls.
 And yours.